What is Order Execution, and How Does It Work?

 What Does an Order Execution System Do?

-- When you send a buy or sell order, the system first looks for the best place to execute the trade.
+An order execution system is the core infrastructure behind every trade.
+It’s a highly specialized technological framework that governs how trading requests are accepted, processed, and finalized.
+Let’s see what it does:- When you send a buy or sell order, the system first looks for the best place to execute the trade.
 It looks at all the conditions in real time and decides where to send the order — to a market, an LP, or a dealer network.

 - The system then checks prices from all available sources to find the best rate.
 It looks for the best price to buy or sell at the moment, given what’s happening in the market.